Ryan-alex5/RAG-MedAgent/README.md

 # Antenatal Care AI – Medical RAG Assistant
-Ask questions about antenatal care based on official obstetric guidelines.
+Ask questions about antenatal care based on official Irish obstetric guidelines.
 This assistant helps medical students by giving accurate, evidence-based answers from trusted sources.
 It remembers your conversation and responds only using the provided documents.
 A Retrieval-Augmented Generation (RAG) chatbot designed to assist medical students in learning about antenatal care using official obstetrics guidelines.

 ## 🧠 What It Does